tsuru/tsuru/docs/installing/dashboard.rst

     tsuru-admin platform-add python

-This will install the default python platform.
+This will install the default Python platform.
 Please refer to :doc:`add platform </managing/add-platform>` for more details.

 --------------------------